-Dianthus gratianopolitanus ‘Firewitch’ Fragrant, magenta pink flowers bloom from May to July.
-6″ tall, spreading to 12″ wide.
+NEW!
+Dianthus gratianopolitanus ‘Wicked Witch’ Fragrant, cherry red flowers bloom from May to July.
+6″ tall foliage, flowers reach 12″ tall, spreading to 12″ wide.
 Good for full sun to part shade.
-Another great rock garden dianthus.
-Perennial Plant of the Year 2006.
 Zone 3.

 Dianthus simulans PINKS: The tiniest leaves, the tiniest flowers–yet a big impact.
 This is a plant for troughs or in a special spot in the rock garden.
 Everyone who sees it must touch it.
 3″ tall, spreading very slowly to 10″ wide.
 Very limited supply.
 Zone 5.

 Dicentra spectabilis BLEEDING HEART:Old fashioned flower with dangling hearts in the spring.
 For sun to part shade.
 2’ tall.
 Zone 4.